Updated: May 20

-But if you have time, you can record something very simple (err on the side of being too easy, but use their current lesson book level as a hint of how hard you can record something).
-Anything from Mary had a little lamb, twinkle twinkle little star, or if they're a little more able: star wars.
-Just record the melody of star wars, to be played by just the right hand.
+But if you have time, you can try giving something to play by ear as a way to start (unless they've never played piano before.
+In which case, just get started on the lesson book).
+You can record something very simple (err on the side of being too easy, but use their current lesson book level as a hint of how hard you can record something).
+Eventually you want to get to star wars and mario, but twinkle twinkle little star is even easier.

 You can also ask them to just try making up a song that week, keeping it between 30 seconds to a minute long.
 From there, you can get feedback as to what they liked doing the most.

 The younger the student, the more important the parent is to be involved.
 Encourage the parent to sit in the lesson with you guys every week, and depending on the age of the student, to help them with their practice.
 Ages 9 and below are important to have a more involved parent.
 Older than that, and you may not even need the parent in the lesson.

 I even have my parents taking notes for the lessons, writing things down that the student needs to practice.
 That way their is a clear understanding from the parent what the child is expected to do.
 There is a triangle of accountability then.
 I actually have 2 notebooks going, one that the parent can take notes in, and I hold the notebook that the parent's took notes in last week, so I can look at what I gave the student last week.
 Each week we switch notebooks, so the parent is always taking notes for me to look at next week, and I'm looking at the previous weeks notes.
 Something to consider.

 The more the parent is involved (usually the mother), the more successful the student is.

 Some important concepts to go over

 Posture would be a great thing to review with them the first lesson.
 Have them sit with their knees "slightly" under the piano, sitting tall, shoulders relaxed, square with the piano, the piano bench an appropriate distance.